Disney's Saratoga Springs Resort & Spa

-Disney's Saratoga Springs Resort & Spa is a Disney Vacation Club (DVC) resort at the Walt Disney World Resort.
+Disney's Saratoga Springs Resort & Spa is a Disney Vacation Club (DVC) resort at the Walt Disney World Resort in Lake Buena Vista, Florida.
 The resort is the seventh Disney Vacation Club resort and is situated on the former site of the Disney Institute.
 It first opened on May 17, 2004 and was built in three phases.
 It is now the largest Disney Vacation Club resort.
 The resort was inspired by the city of Saratoga Springs, New York.

 The 65 acre resort was designed by Graham Gund Architects of Cambridge, Massachusetts.
 There are a total of 18 Villa Buildings with 828 Vacation Home Units (1,260 guest rooms), plus an additional 60 Treehouse Villas.

 A view of Congress Park, the first phase of Disney's Saratoga Springs Resort & Spa which opened in May 2004.

 History

 The resort opened in 4 phases: